 The default keys are the endocannabinoids – cannabinoids synthesized by the body itself.
 CBD and THC act as picklocks replicating those and activates the receptor.

 Marijuana is a different variety of the Cannabis sativa L. plant and contains high concentrations of tetrahydrocannabinol (THC), the chemical that produces psychoactive effects.

 In contrast, hemp by definition contains minimal concentrations of THC.
-CBD is a different compound derived from the Cannabis sativa L. plant (either marijuana or hemp varieties) with numerous putative health and general wellness benefits.
+Derived from the Cannabis sativa L. plant (either marijuana or hemp varieties), CBD is a distinct compound with various potential health and general wellness benefits.

 Will it make me happy?

 CBD doesn’t necessarily boost serotonin levels, but it may affect how your brain’s chemical receptors respond to the serotonin that’s already in your system.

 What does the Farm Bill have to do with it?

 The Hemp Farming Act of 2018 was a proposed law to remove hemp (defined as cannabis with less than 0.3% THC) from Schedule I controlled substances and making it an ordinary agricultural commodity.
 Its provisions were incorporated in the 2018 United States farm bill that became law on December 20, 2018.
 Hemp is a fast-growing, easily-cultivated variety of the Cannabis sativa L. plant with many commercial uses, such as textile products and food.

 Despite the fact that neither hemp nor hemp-derived CBD contain significant amounts of THC, until December 20, 2018, hemp was categorized as a Schedule I substance under the Controlled Substances Act, the main federal criminal law regarding prohibited drugs, alongside narcotics such as heroin.